 10 Reasons to Get a Mammogram Now

 You’ve heard it before and will likely hear it again: when it comes to breast cancer prevention tips, early detection from mammograms saves lives.
-Here's why this one appointment is too important to put off.
+Here's why a mammogram appointment is too important to put off.

 Book Your 3D Mammogram Today

 For more information and

-- One fact remains irrefutable: mammography has helped reduce breast cancer related deaths in the U.S. by 30% since 1990.
+- Mammography has helped reduce breast cancer-related deaths in the U.S. by 30% since 1990.

-- Why yearly?
-Finding early stage breast cancer allows more treatment options and a better opportunity for long term survival.
+- Finding early-stage breast cancer allows more treatment options and a better opportunity for long term survival.
 Early detection allows for much less aggressive treatment and can often be easily completed as an outpatient.